ATaylorAerospace/ATaylorAerospace/README.md

 💡 I’m interested in Commercial Aerospace, LLM Tuning/Prompt Design, Data Automation and Immersive German and Spanish Language Study

+💫 I’m looking to collaborate on AI projects involving LLM tuning and AI Prompt Creation and data projects utilizing DBT, Big Query, Rudderstack and Lightdash amongst other modern data stack tools

 👨🏽‍💻 I’m currently becoming proficient (2023) in Python and data wrangling with Trifacta Designer Cloud

-💫 I’m looking to collaborate on data projects utilizing DBT, Big Query, Rudderstack and Lightdash amongst other modern data stack tools

 ✨ Using Vertex AI and OpenAI; am tuning new LLM's and Prompts for Medical Question Answering and Aerospace Domains in English and other Latin scripts